STDs That Cause Dry Skin: Causes, Symptoms, And More

 Image: Shutterstock

 People diagnosed with herpes are at a higher risk of developing eczema herpeticum (3).
 Eczema herpeticum is a skin condition caused by the herpes simplex virus.
 This results in a person developing dry, itchy blisters all over their face and neck.
-Cold sores are another symptom of herpes characterized by red, painful blisters around the mouth.
+Cold sores are another symptom of herpes on the skin, characterized by red, painful blisters around the mouth.
 If you also experience fever and weight loss, it is strongly advised you seek medical attention immediately.
 Your doctor may prescribe antiviral medication to keep the symptoms under control.

 protip_icon Did You Know?